interseroh/topmenubar/README.md

 ## Introduction
-This application is a top menu bar for various Webapps.
+This application is a top menu bar for various Web apps.
 The project is represented by four micro services.
 The UI (User Interface) of each microservice is based on GWT framework (http://www.gwtproject.org) and a matching backend basing on Spring boot framework (https://projects.spring.io/spring-boot).